The Green Page

-Langrish House is committed to doing all it can to preserve the environment
+Langrish House is committed to doing all it can to preserve the environment. green pages

 In his book ‘A Guide to the End of the World: Everything You Never Wanted to Know’, Bill McGuire says: ‘The British Isles are particularly vulnerable to a side effect of global warming because it is already happening and cannot be reversed for thousands of years’.

 He believes there is a serious risk that a disruption of ocean currents, resulting from large scale melting of Arctic ice, will ‘shut off’ the warm water of the Gulf Stream.

 Without the Gulf Stream, he says, temperatures in the UK and north western Europe would be 5 degrees C or cooler, with bitter winters as fierce as those of the so-called ‘Little Ice Age’ in the 17th to 19th centuries.
 The process may already be under way, he suspects.

 ‘It is too late to stop temperatures and sea levels rising for thousands of years’ he says, ‘But if we don’t do anything it’s going to be much worse for our children and grandchildren.
 Drastic things have to be done now’.